-2.05.16.4 Temporary Pet Custody (aka Dog Jail)
+2.05.16.4 Loose Pets

-1. All reasonable efforts will be made for loose pets (dogs) in the Common Areas of the ASSOCIATION to be picked-up and/or temporarily impounded.

-- 2. It is recommended that all dogs who reside within the Association be currently registered through the County of San Luis Obispo and have valid tags/licenses on at all times. - 3.
-County of San Luis Obispo Animal Control is contacted immediately for each pet (dog) the ASSOCIATION is informed about loose in the Common Areas of the community, so there is no guarantee how long each loose pet will be held at the temporary custody center by the ASSOCIATION. - 4.
-Whenever possible, a photo will be taken of each pet (dog) in the temporary custody center to aid in reuniting the pet with its owner.
+- All reasonable efforts will be made for loose pets (dogs) in the Common Areas of the ASSOCIATION to be reunited with their owners, picked up and/or temporarily impounded.
+Only non-aggressive dogs shall be captured by Ranch Patrol.
+All dogs exhibiting any signs of aggression will be immediately reported to Animal Control for capture. - 2.
+It is recommended that all dogs who reside within the Association be currently registered through the County of San Luis Obispo and have valid tags/licenses on at all times.
+Any dog whose owner cannot be readily identified and/or contacted will be surrendered to County of San Luis Obispo Animal Control. - County of San Luis Obispo Animal Control shall be contacted immediately regarding any pet the ASSOCIATION takes custody of, so there is no guarantee how long each loose pet will be held at the temporary custody center by the ASSOCIATION.